-There is one thing you need to know for image optimization.
-Usually, pictures with high resolution and large file dimensions (height and width) are unsuitable for websites.
+There is one more thing you need to know for image optimization.
+Usually, high-resolution pictures and large file dimensions (height and width) are unsuitable for websites.
 They are more used for printing out or desktop displaying.
-If you can reduce the image dimensions to an acceptable range and decrease the image size, it will greatly help optimize the image on the webpage.
+It would help if you resized pictures to fit your webpage image screen.
+Reducing the image dimensions to an acceptable range and decreasing the image size will significantly help optimize the image on the webpage.
 You can resize images using image editing software on your computer.

 - Open WorkinTool Image Converter and select the Edit Images option.

-- After adjusting, click the Save Now button, and you can check it in your designated folder.
+- After adjusting, click the Save Now button to check it in your designated folder.

 💖 Additional WorkinTool Image features 💖